 Contact an Experienced Miami Crushed Pelvis Lawyer Today

 If you or a family member was a victim of an accident that resulted in a broken pelvis, consult with an experienced Miami personal injury lawyer today.
 Injury lawyer Prosper Shaked has worked with residents across the City of Miami and South Florida, and he would be honored to work with you.
-To schedule a free case evaluation, contact The Law Offices of Prosper Shaked at (305) 694-2676.
+To schedule a free case evaluation, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.